Tag Archives: creepy bugs

 Becca usually had no problems sleeping through the night.
 When she did stir, her trusty night light and soft, ragged blankie usually provided enough security to lull her back to dreamland.

-But not that night.
+But not tonight.

 Something unsettling she’d experienced during the day had crept to the forefront of her mind in the dark of the night.